diego0020/lab_vision/lab00_linux_intro/readme.md

 ## Preparation

-1. Boot from a live cd
-   We will be using the [Ubuntu gnome](http://ubuntugnome.org/) distribution
+1. Boot from a live cd, we will be using the [Ubuntu gnome](http://ubuntugnome.org/) distribution.

 2. Configure keyboard and software repository
    From the *Activities* menu (top left corner, or *start* key):